jeffmcwhirter/rdx/README.md

 * RdxInstrumentTypeHandler.java - Represents the instruments.
 Just does the decoration of the datetime values

+* rdx.sql - Creates the test database table and the notification db

+* rdxtypes.xml - Defines the entry types - rdx instrument collection, rdx instrument.
+Note - the default page display for collections and instruments is defined within this xml file as an embedded <i>wiki</i> tag.

 * metadata.xml - Defines the notification metadata

-* rdx.sql - Creates the test database table and the notification db
+* rdxtemplate.html - provides the Radiometrics page template

-* rdxtypes.xml - Defines the entry types - rdx instrument collection, rdx instrument

 * htdocs/rdx/ - Holds images, documentation page, etc